DanHartman/piDSP/README.md

 # Raspberry Pi S/PDIF DSP box
 A playbook to provision a raspberry pi as a DSP box.
 The original intent is to use it as an effects loop for a MOTU Ultralite.
 Of course, it can be used with any device capable of S/PDIF connectivity.
 You could use analog I/O for the PI but I already had a MOTU box and I speculate that it may have higher quality A/D and D/A than a readily availble Ras-Pi converter board would.

+Running these instructions should result in a Raspberry pi that will loop the S/PDIF input directly to its output.
+It will also automatically generate it's own WiFi network for remote control of the DSP.

 #### Requirements
 -  [Raspberry Pi](https://www.amazon.com/Raspberry-Pi-RASP-PI-3-Model-Motherboard/dp/B01CD5VC92)
 -  [S/PDIF Board](https://www.hifiberry.com/products/digiplus/)